The Plastic Alchemist

 hlovell@gmail.com

-This paper was written with the sole intention of informing consumers about the goods they may currently be buying.
+I wrote this paper with the sole intention of informing consumers about the goods they may currently be buying.
 Hopefully, with enough demand from consumers, industries will supply safer and more sustainable products.

 💡Plastic Eating Worms💡

 Scientists at Arkansas State University in collaboration with NASA are studying waxworms that eat and digest plastic (V. Khyade 2018).
-The plastic is broken down into harmless ethylene glycol without excessive heat or energy (V. Khyade 2018).
-Additionally, ethylene glycol is harmless and biodegrades easily (V. Khyade 2018).The “normal” food for waxworms is the wax from beehives.
-So they are considered a parasite.
-Breeding waxworms to eat plastic would most likely cause other ecological problems.
+The plastic breaks down into harmless ethylene glycol without excessive heat or energy (V. Khyade 2018).
+Additionally, ethylene glycol biodegrades easily (V. Khyade 2018).The “normal” food for waxworms is the wax from beehives.
+Hence beekeepers consider them parasites.
+Therefore breeding waxworms to eat plastic would most likely cause other ecological problems.

 🧫Other Plastic Methods🦠

-So scientists are isolating two strains of bacteria Enterobacter asburiae and Bacillus sp found in the guts of worms that cause plastic to be decomposed (V. Khyade 2018).
-These bacteria could then be used in landfills to reduce the decomposition time of plastics.
-Another worm with similar capabilities is being studied in Japan and Australia (S. George, George, A. and Martin, A. 2022).There are other methods currently being studied, including other types of naturally occurring bacteria.
+So scientists are isolating two strains of bacteria Enterobacter asburiae and Bacillus sp found in the guts and saliva of worms that cause plastic to decompose (V. Khyade 2018).
+Consequently, scientists could use these bacteria to accelerate the breakdown of plastics in landfills.
+Independent research efforts in Japan and Australia are focused on worms exhibiting similar abilities (S. George, George, A. and Martin, A. 2022).There are other methods currently being studied, including other types of naturally occurring bacteria.

 These are naturally occurring bacteria are not found in the guts of worms that decompose plastic.
 One type of bacteria that is currently being studied is called Ideonella sakaeinsis (S. Kaur, Singh, Z. and Singh, B. 2024).
 Its primary source of energy comes from plastic.
 It breaks it down into ethylene glycol (EG) and terephthalic acid (S. Kaur, Singh, Z. and Singh, B. 2024).
-This acid can cause eye irritation and coughing, but it is far less harmful than the carcinogenic gases, liquids, and solids produced by the three heat-based processes mentioned earlier in this article.
+This acid can cause eye irritation and coughing.
+However but it is far less harmful than the carcinogenic substances produced by heat-based processes mentioned earlier in this article.

 🥥Plastic Consumer Behavior🎋